 - Children's ticket at other times: 9 euros

 - Children's ticket in winter: 7.5 euros (Nov - Feb)

-This tour also can only done with a guide, but it is possible to skip the Skocjan Cave and only exchange tickets for the Reka River.
-Prices to be considered separately in the areas.
+This tour also can only be done with a guide, but it is possible to skip the Skocjan Cave and only exchange tickets for the Reka River.
+Prices are to be considered separately in the areas.
 Keep in mind that this tour is only available from April to the end of October.

 - Adult ticket: 24 euros

 The cave also has a restaurant and a gift shop where you can buy souvenirs.